What is Damnum Sine Injuria?

 Damnum Sine Injuria is divided into three parts:

-Damnum means Damage which includes any substantial loss, harm, damage with respect to money and health.
+• Damnum - It includes any actual loss, harm, damage with respect to money and health.

-Injuria means violation of a legal right which is given by the law to the plaintiff.
+• Injuria - It is a violation of a legal right which is given by the law to the plaintiff.

-Damage can be in any form such as loss suffered from respect to the money, comfort, health, etc. To understand this legal maxim better, Let’s discuss detailed case analysis related to this maxim.
+Damage appeared can be in any form of loss such as in respect to the monetary loss, comfort, health, etc. To understand this legal maxim better, Let’s discuss in detailed case analysis related to this maxim.

 Landmark Cases Related to Damnum Sine Injuria:-